Rosberg puts Mercedes on top at Silverstone

 Only half of the grid had posted a timed lap in the morning practice, with most of the leading drivers remaining in their garages as the rain came down.

-Australian Daniel Ricciardo, eager to show Red Bull bosses what he can do now that there is a declared vacancy at the team, was fastest in that session with a lap of 1:54.249.
+Australian Daniel Ricciardo, eager to show Red Bull bosses what he can do now that there is a declared vacancy with Webber departing at the end of the year, was fastest in that session with a lap of 1:54.249.

 That at least gave an 80,000 strong crowd some action to watch with the Red Bull, Lotus and McLaren drivers doing no more than installation laps.
 Lotus's Kimi Raikkonen did not bother even with that.